10 Email Mistakes Professionals Still Make in 2026—and How AI Fixes Them

 Formality calibration is one of the trickiest aspects of professional email.
 Too formal and you seem stiff or outdated.
 Too casual and you appear unprofessional or disrespectful.
 The right level depends on industry, company culture, recipient seniority, relationship history, and even regional differences.

 I've seen people use "Hey" with C-level executives and "Dear Sir/Madam" with teammates they've worked with for years.
 Both extremes damage professional relationships.
-The challenge is that formality norms have shifted significantly—what worked in 2020 often feels wrong in 2025.
+The challenge is that formality norms have shifted significantly—what worked in 2023 often feels outdated in 2026.
+The trend has continued toward authenticity over rigid formality, but expectations still vary dramatically by industry, generation, and geographic region.

 Formality mistakes across different contexts: